SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Mocking/Mocketry.md

 subscriber should receive eventReceived: testEvent.
 ```

 A mock library also provides tools to specify the expected behavior of interacting objects to simulate particular test case.

 Here is an example:

 ```
 order := Order on: 50 of: #product. warehouse := Mock new.
-(warehouse stub has: 50 of: #product) willReturn: true.

-order fillFrom: warehouse.

-warehouse should receive remove: 50 of: #product.
+(warehouse stub has: 50 of: #product) willReturn: true. order fillFrom: warehouse. warehouse should receive remove: 50 of: #product.
 ```

 ### TDD is not just about testing

 Test-Driven Development combined with mock objects supports good object-oriented design by emphasizing how the objects collaborates with each other rather than their internal implementation.
 Mock objects can help you discover object roles as well as design the communication protocols between the objects.

 We'll describe how to use mock objects and outside-in TDD in practice.
-We're going to use SUnit as our test framework \(we assume you're familiar with it\) and Mocketry as our mock object library.
+We're going to use SUnit as our test framework and Mocketry as our mock object library.
 This will be more like a message \(or interaction\) oriented approach of TDD, so we choose the example codes accordingly.
 Depending on what problem you're trying to solve and what design strategy you're following, you might want to use simple assertions instead of mocks and expectations.
-But in an object oriented code there are plenty of places where objects _tell each other to do things_ therefore mocks will come in handy.
+But in an object-oriented code there are plenty of places where objects _tell each other to do things_ therefore mocks will come in handy.

 ### How does outside-in TDD work?

 We start with the action that triggers the behavior we want to implement and work our way from the outside towards the inside of the system.
 We work on one object at a time, and substitute its collaborator objects with mocks.
 Thus the interface of the collaborators are driven by the need of the object under test.
 We setup expectations on the mocks, which allows us to finish the implementation and testing of the object under test without the existence of concrete collaborators.
 After we finished an object, we can move on towards one of its collaborator and repeat the same process.
-Now In the following sections, we will develop a complete sample application written with TDD.
+Now in the following sections, we will develop a complete sample application written with TDD.

 ### Getting started

-With SUnit you create test case classes by subclasing TestCase.
-Then in any test you can create mock by simple `new` message:
+In a SUnit test you can create mock with a simple `new` message:

 ```
 yourMock := Mock new.
 ```

 Mocketry does not require any special context variables for this.
-Also Mocketry implements auto naming logic to retrieve variable names from test context.
-Inside test yourMock will be shown as "a Mock\(yourMock\)" \(in debugger\).
+Also Mocketry implements auto naming logic to retrieve variable names from the test context.
+A variable `yourMock` will be shown as "a Mock(yourMock)"  in a debugger.

-But if you need special name you can specify it:
+But if you need special name you can specify it using the `named:` message.

 ```
 Mock named: 'yourMock'